49th Parallel Coffee Roasters

 49th Parallel Coffee Roasters is a Canadian specialty coffee roaster company based in Burnaby, British Columbia.
 It was founded by brothers Vince and Michael Piccolo in 2004.
-In January 2019, the company announced a strategic partnership with Montreal-based investment firm Claridge Inc. CBC recognized 49th Parallel Coffee Roasters as a notable specialty coffee roaster in British Columbia.
+In January 2019, the company announced a strategic partnership with Montreal-based investment firm Claridge Inc. The CBC recognized 49th Parallel Coffee Roasters as a notable specialty coffee roaster in British Columbia.
 The company sources beans directly from farmers including Honduras, Guatemala, Colombia, Kenya, Costa Rica, Brazil, Ethiopia and more.